 Welcome to Mötley Crüe Collection!
 I have collected on Mötley Crüe since 81/82.
 A dream came true at the Sweden Rock Festival 2015 where I met the whole band.
 And at the party after Sixx:A.M.´s Gröna Lund(Sthlm)gig in 2016 I met Nikki at HRC.
 So to they Crüe Heads who finds my collection interesting, they are welcome to look at it here.
 I think it's time to share all this.

-(If you visit this blog with a mobile phone, scroll down and select "visa webbversion".)
+(If you visit the blog with a cell phone, scroll down and select "visa webbversion".)

 20 januari 2012

 Brides Of Destruction - Runaway Brides (Without Nikki Sixx, But He Wrote Songs To The Album) 13 Track CD Digipack UK 2005 M 7169 2